luistm/banksaurus/README.md

 # go-bank-cli

-Command line personal finance manager.
+Personal finance manager driven mainly by fun.

 ## Current status

-This is a work in progress.
+This is a work in progress and is mainly a way to learn software stuff.

+A command line interface is available, but may be broken from time to time.
+A stable 1.0.0 version will be available in the near future.

+A web interface will also be available in the future.

+Currently it works only with [Caixa Geral de Depositos](https://www.cgd.pt) exported csv file.

 ### Available commands